Less stuff. More meaning.

 If you Google it, it won’t take long to see many Nordstrom customers expressing their anger and disappointment all over social media.
-With cancelled orders, out-of-stock items, their website not updated, why would I promote a brand that keeps failing?
+With canceled orders, out-of-stock items, and their website not updated, why would I promote a brand that keeps failing?
 I feel like their team’s “we appreciate your feedback and will share it with our teams” response is just a PR line to keep the fire from spreading before the sale goes public.
 I mean, this isn’t their first rodeo.
 And obviously, they haven’t learned their lesson.

 MAKING YOU FEEL FOMO IS NOT MY GOAL.

 I’m serious about this.
 With so many bloggers talking about this sale, I understand why you would feel the need to shop.
 I get it.
-Feeling left out does have an affect, but I want you to know that there are plenty of bloggers who aren’t talking about or shopping the #NSale.
+Feeling left out does have an effect, but I want you to know that there are plenty of bloggers who aren’t talking about or shopping the #NSale.
 And there are plenty of other places to get some retail therapy.

 I WANT YOU TO BUY WHAT YOU NEED.

 As a sustainable fashion blogger, I want you to buy what you need.
 Instead of buying everything, why not buy one or two pairs of boots and a few cardigans in different lengths to rotate through the season?
 Please, check your closet and see what you need.
 Don’t buy on impulse.
-And remember, quality over quantity.
+And remember quality over quantity.

 I WANT TO TELL STORIES.